jared-hughes/manim-contrib/README.md

 - A Python file with a runnable scene
 - A screenshot of the scene, or a video if necessary
+  - For reference, screenshots can be taken using the `-s` flag, such as `manim -pas -qh scenes.py`, which takes a screenshot of all (`-a`) scenes in the fle and also opens the image in your system image viewer (`-p`)

 ## Examples